 Also Read: Tirthan Valley Travel Guide

-Where to Stay in Prashar
+Where to Stay near Prashar Lake

 Forest Reserve Guesthouse and PWD Rest House

 Another option is to take a room in the Forest Rest House or Trekker’s hut here.
 There are two guesthouses here, located around a km from the lake.
 There are limited rooms here so make sure you book in advance.
 You will see them on your Prashar Lake trek before you reach the lake itself.

 You can call DFO Mandi at 01905-23536 or RFO Mandi at 01905-269485 to book a room for yourself.
 A room here is likely to cost you around 500-700 INR.